Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Physical Implications and Discussions

 \item {\bf Low Lorentz factor outflow}: If the fireball decelerates around $\sim 1$ day (near the FXT points), the inferred Lorentz factor is relatively low, $\Gamma \sim 5$.
 In this scenario, the FXT upper limits do not constrain the jet kinetic energy.
-Instead, the optical upper limits from SVOM and WFST dominate, requiring $E_k \lesssim 2 \times 10^{51}$ erg (orange dotted line).
-The corresponding X-ray lightcurve is shown as the blue dotted line. \end{itemize}
+Instead, the optical upper limits from SVOM and WFST dominate, requiring $E_k \lesssim 1.2 \times 10^{51}$ erg.
+The corresponding X-ray lightcurve is shown as the blue dotted line. \RE{If we take the MMT upper limit ($r>25~\mathrm{mag}$) and and Gemini ($g > 23.7~\mathrm{mag}$ on 2025 March 24) into account, it requires $E_k \lesssim 8 \times 10^{50}$. } \end{itemize}

 These kinetic energy constraints are far larger than the typical FRB energy budget.
 Therefore, if a hypothetical FRB afterglow exists, the required radio efficiency, $\sim E_{\rm FRB}/E_k$, would have to be $\gtrsim 10^{-12}$.
 It is obvious that an early deep X-ray observation is important to further constrain the X-ray counterpart predicted by the afterglow model.